aneoconsulting/ArmoniK.Spec/.docs/modeling.md

 The high-level view of object processing by ArmoniK corresponds to the following constraints:
 - **Object Creation**: An object can be created empty (a container for data that is not yet available) or completed (with its data provided at creation).
 - **Object Completion**: An empty object can be completed by providing its data.
-In addition, a completed object can be completed again, which means that the previous data is overwritten.
-- **Object Locking**: A completed object can be locked to prevent its data from being overwritten, making the object immutable.
-Locking an object that is already locked has no effect.
+Once completed, objects become immutable preventing their data from being overwritten.
+Completing an object is an idempotent operation.
+Therefore, completing an already completed object has not effect.

 > **ℹ️ NOTE**
 > The creation of a completed object is equivalent to the composition of the creation of the empty object with the completion of that object.
 This is why the action of creating a completed object does not appear in the specification.

-> **ℹ️ NOTE**
-> Early drafts considered objects to be immutable once completed, but this approach was abandoned in order to allow rewriting in the event of a task failure (for example, if a task crashes after writing its first result, it must be able to rewrite it during subsequent executions).
-However, for consistency reasons, it must be possible to ensure that once consumed, an object's data no longer changes.
-Locking was introduced for this purpose.

 The processing of objects must guarantee the following properties:
-- **Completion**: Every submitted object must eventually be completed.
+- **Completion**: Every created object must eventually be completed.
 - **Persistence**: Once completed, an object remains completed forever.

 Like for tasks, a status is associated with each object to track its position in the processing.
 Based on the previous informal description, it is possible to scheme the life-cycle of an object as shown in the following figure.